Stadio: The 1990s

-The single "Generazione di fenomeni" (Generating of phenomena) became the theme of RAI television show I Ragazzi del muretto.
+The single "Generazione di fenomeni" (Generation of phenomena) became the theme of RAI television show I ragazzi del muretto.
 It was released in advance of the album Siamo tutti elefanti inventati (We are all invented elephants), considered by critics as Stadio's most successful (along with La faccia delle donne), and which marked the beginning of the group's collaboration with Saverio Grandi.
 The album, conceived with actor Alessandro Bergonzoni, has several collaborations, including "Ci sarà (vita controvento)" (life upwind) written by Ivano Fossati, "Segreteria telefonica" (Voicemail) by Claudio Lolli, and "Pelle a pelle" (Skin to skin) by Luca Carboni and Bruno Mariani.

 In 1992, Stabiliamo un contatto (Let's establish a contact) was released, including the songs: "Per la bandiera" (For the flag) written by Francesco Guccini in memory of the dead bodyguards of Giovanni Falcone and Paolo Borsellino; the Emilian artist signature, "Swatch"; "Libero di cambiare" (Free to change) with lyrics by Jovanotti; and "L'appostamento" and "Lo scatolone" (The big box) with lyrics by Bergonzoni.

 StadioMobileLive is the first work on stage published in the fall of 1993 with the song "Un disperato bisogno d'amore" (A desperate need of love) (also published as a disco remix on "U Got 2 Let the Music" by Cappella).
 Di volpi, di vizi e di virtù, published in 1995 includes among others the work of Roberto Vecchioni for "Canzone d'amore sprecato" (Wasted love song), Edoardo Bennato playing harmonica, Roberto Roversi's songs "Maledettamericatiamo" and "Ma se guido una Ferrari" (But if I drive a Ferrari), and one of their biggest hits, "Ballando al buio".
 In the spring of 1997 they released Dammi 5 minuti, which included "Un volo d'amore" (A love flying), the story of two young lovers killed in the Bosnian conflict.

 In 1998, Stadio released Ballate fra il cielo e il mare (Ballads between the sky and the sea), a thematic collection that included new versions of their love songs.
 The disc was reissued in February 1999 with the addition of the song "Lo zaino" (The backpack), written by Vasco Rossi.
 In the 2000 album Donne & colori (Women and colours), Stadio attempted, with the production help of Guido Elmi and Frank Nemola, an ethnic approach, resulting in the song "In paradiso con te" (In paradise with you) with Israeli singer Amal Murkus.
 The album also features two songs with lyrics by Roberto Roversi.
 The album met a lukewarm reception and is one of the less successful in their careers.